ETCLabs/ETCDmxTool/README.md

 # Supported Platforms
 ## Windows
-ETCDmxTool supports Windows (Win 7/Win 10) only.
+ETCDmxTool is supported on Windows (Win 7/Win 10).

+An installer is provided on the [release page](https://github.com/ETCLabs/ETCDmxTool/releases/latest/)

 ## Linux
 ETCDmxTool also supports Linux, but only certain hardware currently (see the table above).